Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 Running through the February-March months of the year, the Carnival Season is one of the most favorite festivals in Greece, especially for children.
 It lasts for three weeks with wild dancing and enormous feasting to the point of excess drunkenness.

-From young children to older people, everyone dresses in costumes of different themes.
+Everyone, from young children to older people, dresses in costumes of different themes.
 Be it dark, eccentric, horror, or seductive, costumes are versatile in this quirky festival with make-up!

-The exact dates of the Carnival often change every year, due to the Greek Easter days and Holy Spirit day coming up right after.
-The Carnival season can also be described as a greek word called the Apokries.
+The exact dates of the Carnival often change every year due to the Greek Easter days and Holy Spirit day coming up right after.
+The Carnival season can also be described by a Greek word called the Apokries.

 Several exotic and outrageous parties are held in Greek islands like Naxos, Corfu, Patras, and Xanthi.
 During these hot-blooded parties, people enjoy huge feasts with wine boozes and tireless dancing on the streets.

-A few days into the aggressive carnival festival, there arrives a special day when the people consume a ton of grilled meat.
+A few days into the aggressive carnival festival, a special day arrives when the people consume a ton of grilled meat.
 This day is also known as Grilled Meat Thursday.

-It is the ideal day for the Greeks who love meat to eat out in grill houses or meat restaurants.
+It is the ideal day for the Greeks who love eating meat in grill houses or restaurants.
 It is one of those during the carnival when people eat like it is their last day on earth, which is quite fascinating to witness.

 Being an important holiday in the Greek calendar, the Carnival festival is not only about culture but also about fun and entertainment among the Greeks.